mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 5. errors

 4.1. new translation

 5.1. new errors

 ## Changes

 1. There were cases when there were two sentences in the same line.
 The system saw the EOS and did not translate the second part at all.
-We used more sofisticated regular expression to split those lines.
+[We used](https://github.com/mt2017-tartu-shared-task/nmt-system-D/blob/master/preprocess-estnltk/split_sentences.py "sentence split script") a more sofisticated regular expression to split those lines.
 This change did not affect the learning, so we decided that it was not necessary to retrain NMT system.

 2. Parts of compound words sometimes were not translated.
-We used **estnltk** to split compound words longer than 9 letters by adding spaces between their parts.
+[We used **estnltk**](https://github.com/mt2017-tartu-shared-task/nmt-system-D/blob/master/preprocess-estnltk/split_compounds.py "compounds split script") to split compound words longer than 9 letters by adding spaces between their parts.
 In many cases which we reviewed it had a positive effect.
 This change can possibly affect vocabulary and BPE setup (?).